 Posted on Wednesday, September 1st, 2021 at 10:28 pm

 The use of CBD products has exploded since 2018 when the federal Agricultural Improvement Act removed hemp-derived CBD from the list of Schedule I drugs subject to stringent regulation under the Food & Drug Administration (“FDA”).
 However, that doesn’t mean that every CBD product is legal, effective as a treatment, or harmless.
 As a result, if you’re currently receiving benefits under a Long-Term Disability policy (“LTD”) or government program or expect to do so in the future, you need to know which CBD products are legitimate and helpful and which might complicate your current or future entitlement to LTD coverage.
-When in doubt, check in first with your attorney from Abell and Capitan Law to learn how best to protect your claim for benefits.
+When in doubt, check in first with your attorney from Capitan Law to learn how best to protect your claim for benefits.